Here are the key steps and decisions you'll need to make if you want to start your own carsharing program.

 Funding Your Carsharing Program

 Your group will need to raise money to buy its car(s).
-There are many options: grants, individual donations, investments, member contributions, and so on.
+Some options include: grants, individual donations, investments, member contributions, and so on.
 The type of funding available will depend on whether you start a nonprofit or for-profit group.

 Many carsharing groups have gotten started by partnering with local transit agencies, city governments, or other entities that would benefit from the presence of a carsharing program.
 Through these partnerships, carsharing organizations have obtained grants, free parking, assistance with marketing, and other benefits.